NVIDIA-Merlin/NVTabular/README.md

 ### Performance

 When running NVTabular on the Criteo 1TB Click Logs Dataset using a single V100 32GB GPU, feature engineering and preprocessing was able to be completed in 13 minutes.
-Futhermore, when running NVTabular on a DGX-1 cluster with eight V100 GPUs, feature engineering and preprocessing was able to be completed within three minutes.
+Furthermore, when running NVTabular on a DGX-1 cluster with eight V100 GPUs, feature engineering and preprocessing was able to be completed within three minutes.
 Combined with [HugeCTR](http://www.github.com/NVIDIA/HugeCTR/), the dataset can be processed and a full model can be trained in only six minutes.

 The performance of the Criteo DRLM workflow also demonstrates the effectiveness of the NVTabular library.
 The original ETL script provided in Numpy took over five days to complete.
 Combined with CPU training, the total iteration time is over one week.
 By optimizing the ETL code in Spark and running on a DGX-1 equivalent cluster, the time to complete feature engineering and preprocessing was reduced to three hours.
 Meanwhile, training was completed in one hour.